-Romeo y Julieta Wide Churchills Cigars
+A Captivating Love Story: Romeo y Julieta Cigars

-PROMINENCE AMONG THE ELITE – With previous experience in the cigar industry – former head of Cabanos factory in Havana, Jose Rodriguez Fernandez took over Romeo y Julieta in 1903.
-Known as a cultured businessman with income to spare, Rodriguez chose to promote his new cigar brand to some of the most respected and wealthy citizens across America and Europe, where he enjoyed travelling.
-It’s reported that Rodriguez was incredibly passionate about Shakespeare’s most famous play – he named his racing horse ‘Julieta’ and opened a shop in Verona, Hotel Capulet.
-A few suggest he tried to establish his habanos in the area, where people were dismissive to the thought of their historic town having a piece of its history taken over.
-Attracting Romeo y Julieta Cigars to the elite, a collection of 20,000 (rumoured) personalised cigar bands were crafted, so the fashionable privileged could use their cigars as a mark of status.
+PROMINENCE AMONG THE ELITE – With previous experience in the cigar industry – former head of Cabanos factory in Havana, Jose Rodriguez Fernandez took over Romeo y Julieta Cigars in 1903.
+Known as a cultured, prosperous businessman - Rodriguez chose to promote his new cigar brand to some of the most respected and wealthy citizens across America and Europe.
+It’s reported that Rodriguez was incredibly passionate about Shakespeare’s most famous play – even naming his racing horse ‘Julieta’ and opened a shop in Verona, Hotel Capulet.
+A few suggest he tried to establish his Habanos in the area, where people were dismissive to the thought of their historic town having a piece of its history taken over.
+Attracting the elite to the brand, it’s even rumoured there was a collection of 20,000 personalised cigar bands were crafted - so the fashionable privileged could use their cigars as a mark of status.